35+ Easy Recipes Anyone Can Make at Home

 While buying a box of instant oatmeal packets seems like an easy way to make breakfast, those packets probably don't fill you up as much as you want them to.
 Plus, they're typically packed with sugar!
 We solve both problems by using peanut butter and almonds to provide a rich base of healthy fats and bananas for natural sweetness and a shot of potassium.
 This is the kind of oatmeal you could—and should—eat five days a week.

 Get our recipe for Oatmeal with Peanut Butter and Banana.

 Beef Stew in Red Wine

-Our readers are very much into comforting stews and soups while in quarantine, and this beef stew in red wine sauce is no exception.
+Our readers are very much into comforting stews and soups, and this beef stew in red wine sauce is no exception.
 Use up that leftover bottle of red you opened up last night and make this stew.
-And maybe drink more vino while you cook, we won't judge!
+And maybe drink more vino while you cook; we won't judge!

 Get our recipe for Beef Stew.

 Slow Cooker Cuban Tomato and Black Bean Soup

 There really is nothing like a bowl of homemade soup when you're craving something that makes you feel all warm and toasty.
 We have a feeling our recipe for a classic Cuban tomato and black bean soup is one you will turn to again and again.